Highly Nonlinear Approximations for Sparse Signal Representation

 constraints of the

-using an idea introduced much earlier, in [
+using an idea introduced much earlier, in [19], and

 into linear equality constraints.